Efficient Multi-Robot Motion Planning for Manifold-Constrained Manipulators by Randomized Scheduling and Informed Path Generation: Experimental Results

-We used CBSMP~\cite{solis_vidana_representation-optimal_2021} and dRRT~\cite{Solovey2013FindingAN} as our comparison base line.
-Since the source code for CBSMP and dRRT is not available, we implemented them in OMPL and added support for planning under manifold constraints.
-We benchmarked different map size and the number of expansions before connecting to the goal for dRRT, selecting the parameters with the best performance.
-Additionally, we used the same set of PRM parameters for both CBSMP and \methodname.
+We test \methodname on three setups: (1) the extended 2D doorway problem with constrained Panda arms (\cref{sce:doorway}), (2) three-manipulator coordination tasks (\cref{sec:plus}), and (3) a cross maze with 2–5 arms to evaluate scalability (\cref{sce:scaleup}).
+All algorithms are implemented in C++ in OMPL~\cite{sucan2012the-open-motion-planning-library} with manifold constrained planning~\cite{kingston2019exploring-implicit-spaces-for-constrained} and tested on a PC with an Intel i5-8365 1.6GHz CPU and 8GB of RAM.
+We utilized the MuJoCo physics engine~\cite{mujoco} for collision detection \Weihang{in all experiments}. \Weihang{We measure the end-to-end solving time after MuJoCo and the OMPL problem definition have been initialized}.
+We used CBSMP~\cite{solis_vidana_representation-optimal_2021}, dRRT~\cite{Solovey2013FindingAN}, \Weihang{and RRT-Connect~\cite{kuffner2000rrtconnect}} as our comparison baseline.
+Since the source code for CBSMP and dRRT is not available, we implemented them in OMPL and added support for planning under manifold constraints. \Weihang{All robots are subject to end-effector constraints.
+To efficiently generate samples on the manifold, we first sample the end-effector pose and compute the corresponding configurations using inverse kinematics.
+During interpolation, the algorithm projects intermediate configurations onto the constraint manifold based on~\citet{kingston2019exploring-implicit-spaces-for-constrained}.} We benchmarked different map sizes and the number of expansions before connecting to the goal for dRRT, selecting the parameters with the best performance.
+Additionally, we used the same set of PRM parameters for both CBSMP and \methodname. \Weihang{Unless otherwise stated, we set $N_B=10$ for \methodname in all experiments.}